Cristiano Ronaldo has scored some screamers down the years, so we’ve decided to take a look at his finest for Portugal so far.

-Ronaldo always somehow delivers when Portugal need him most, and Euro 2012 was no execption.
+Ronaldo always somehow delivers when Portugal need him most, and Euro 2012 was no exception.

 The Netherlands, who had lost their opening two matches, hoped to snatch a quarter-final spot by beating Portugal in their final Group B match.
 And a beauty from Rafael van der Vaart set them on their way.

 But Ronaldo had other ideas and quickly equalized in the first half over in Ukraine.
-He then scored a stunning goal in the 74th-minute to send Portugal through to the quarter-finals.
+He then scored a stunning goal in the 74th minute to send Portugal to the quarter-finals.

 Cannonball against Armenia